 Published on 25/05/2020 in Solutions & services

 5G is here and its deployment across the country is being scheduled in stages for both end users and businesses.
-While we await the allocation of temporary 5G licenses, we have started to prepare the infrastructure in Belgium.
+Now that the temporary 5G license has been granted, we are ready for the next step in the roll out of 5G in Belgium.

 What is the difference between 5G and 4G?